networked-aframe/networked-aframe/readme.md

 * Master client concept
 * Positional audio
 * Networked physics
+* Support for more WebSocket and WebRTC libraries
+* Handle reconnecting

 Interested in contributing?
 [Shoot me a message](https://twitter.com/haydenlee37) or send a pull request.